spieswl/spieswl.github.io/_projects/2017-12-16-magic-eraser-computer-vision.md

 published:          true
 ---

-Every now and then, it can be fun to tackle otherwise straightforward or simple problems with the intention of seeing what you can do.

-As part of our introductory Computer Vision course at Northwestern, a [fellow colleague](https://github.com/laurenhut/) and I teamed up to create a "Smart" eraser program using **[Python](https://www.python.org/)** and **[OpenCV](https://opencv.org/)**.
+As part of our introductory Computer Vision course at Northwestern, a [fellow colleague](https://github.com/laurenhut/) and I teamed up to create a "Smart" eraser program using **[Python](https://www.python.org/)** and Python bindings in **[OpenCV](https://opencv.org/)**.
 Our program works by using some simple image processing techniques on each frame of a sampled video feed.
 For each frame, we identified red foreground handwriting against a background texture of printed words, erase the foreground handwriting based on the position of an 'eraser' cursor (in this case, a marker held near the top of the frame), and synthesize a new texture for the erased regions that blends in with the background paper.

-The "Smart" eraser program we developed operates on an AVI-format video file, using built-in `OpenCV` functionality as seen here:
+The "Smart" eraser program we developed operates on an AVI-format video file, using `OpenCV` video file parsing functionality as seen here:

 ```python
 import cv2